RoySegall/Gizra/app/_posts/2015-12-15-apps-entity-restrictions.md

 <!-- more -->

-With this module suite you can module create 3rd party application representation where you can decide which field or property each registered application can access on each entity.
+With this module suite you can create 3rd party application representation where you can decide which field or property each registered application can access on each entity.
 You can even restrict the allowed CRUD operations.

 While working on Gizra's modules and projects in the past years I came to realize that a good API and a good DX is the one thing responsible for a good module.
 By default, any app is restricted from doing any operation - you know, security.